Recently I watched this TED talk by Derek Sivers who suggests that we should be keeping our goals to ourselves.

 - As Derek mentioned in the video, there is the possibility that if you share your goals you will get a feeling of premature accomplishment and then not bother to do the actual work.
 Often it is the hard work that puts people off moving forward.
 As we know only too well, talking about something is one thing, doing the task and seeing it through to completion is quite another.

 - If people don’t agree with your goals, particularly if they feel it affects them negatively in some way, they may not offer the support you were hoping for.
-In fact, without realizing, they may be quite negative or even try to sabotage you reaching your goal.
+In fact, without realizing it, they may be quite negative or even try to sabotage you from reaching your goal.

 - There is the risk that you share your goals with everyone and then fail to follow through.
 What happens if you do this more than once?
 If sharing your goals and then not achieving them is something you do regularly, you could be at risk of losing your credibility.
 In other words, people might not take you seriously the next time you tell them about your big project.
 They will simply assume you won’t follow through.